minecraftfighter/PyPad/README.md

 # PyPad
-A notepad replacement made whit python tkinter.
+A notepad replacement made with python tkinter.